Shop like a local: Tips & tricks to maximise the value of your grocery trips

 Tip 6.
 Make the most of the discounts at closing time

-The discount closing time at the Queen Victoria Market is on Sunday at noon just before closing, where fruits, vegetables, and even fish are left with great discounts.
+The discount closing time at the Queen Victoria Market is on Sunday at noon just before closing.
+Fruits, vegetables, and even fish are left with great discounts.
 This is because the market is not open every day, so sellers cannot keep all that produce.
 If you want to try this tip, visit the market at that time and you will be able to take home some good purchases.

 Tip 7.
 Bring a basket or something to carry your purchases